CAR T-Cell Therapy: A Healthcare Professional's Guide - Commercialization

 Education and Side Effects of CAR T-Cell Therapy

-Education for patients, families, and health care providers will be a large component of CAR T-cell therapy if approved by the FDA.
+Education for patients, families, and health care providers will be a large component of CAR T-cell therapy.
 The complicated mechanism of action, manufacturing process, administration, risks, side effects, and cost issues will need to be adressed.

 In this fragile and very sick patient population, serious adverse reactions such as: